Dæmon (His Dark Materials): Form

 Dæmons supposedly occur in every world, but in Lyra's universe they take an external shape, even if they are not corporeal.
 Typically dæmons and their humans are conscious or asleep at the same time.
 However, the dæmons of witches and shamans can remain awake while their humans sleep.

 "The worst breach of etiquette imaginable" is for a human to touch another person's dæmon; even in battle, most soldiers would never touch an enemy's dæmon, though there are exceptions (such as between lovers or in particularly violent fights).
 Dæmons can touch other dæmons freely; interactions between dæmons usually accentuate and illuminate the relationships between the characters, and can also be used as a means of passing information between humans without being overheard.
 The sexual element of human/dæmon interaction is also reflected when Pantalaimon and Kirjava assume their final forms, as they officially settle after Will and Lyra stroke the other's dæmon.

 During puberty, children's dæmons "settle" into a form which reflects their mature personality.
-A person's dæmon is usually of the opposite sex to its human; however, very occasionally, it may be the same sex as the person.
+A person's dæmon is usually of the opposite sex to its human; very occasionally it may be the same sex as the person.
 Pullman said he doesn't know why, and that it may also indicate some other gift or quality, such as second sight, or that the person is homosexual, adding "There are plenty of things about my worlds I don't know, and that's one of them".